 When the Illinois Security Deposit Return Act applies, the landlord may only deduct money from a security deposit for unpaid rent or property damage beyond ordinary wear and tear.
 The landlord may not deduct for other reasons—no matter what the lease says.

 If the landlord makes improper deductions or does not comply with the legal requirements for an itemized list and paid receipts, the tenant has a claim equal to two times the amount of the deposit, plus reasonable attorney’s fees and costs.
-Though the Illinois Security Deposit Return Act is not as powerful as the local Cook County or Chicago ordinances, security deposit cases brought under the Act are viable, and a tenant with such a dispute should contact a lawyer.
-If the unit is subject to the SDRA and located in Cook, DuPage, Will, Kane, Lake, McHenry, or Kankakee counties, click here to request a case review.

 Illinois Security Deposit Law: The Chicago Residential Landlord and Tenant Ordinance

 The Chicago Residential Landlord and Tenant Ordinance (RLTO) is a complex and comprehensive law protecting the rights of most tenants living within the city limits of Chicago.
 The law is so comprehensive that we have an entire article devoted to it on our page explaining Chicago security deposit law.
-If your unit is in Chicago and you think you have a claim, I encourage you to read the dedicated article.
+If your unit is in Chicago and you think you have a claim, I encourage you to read the dedicated Chicago security deposit law article linked here.

 The RLTO applies to most (but not all) units in Chicago.
 Generally, the RLTO applies to all residential units except those in buildings of less than 7 units where the owner of the unit in dispute also lives in the building.
 Typically, this is a 2- or 3-flat where the owner lives in one unit and rents out the other unit(s).